philippschmalen/devcontainer-python-uv-template/README.md

 - write commits following [The seven rules of a great commit message](https://cbea.ms/git-commit/): *What- and *why- in imperative mood instead of *how*
 - follow [12-factor principles](https://12factor.net/)
 - agree on git workflow, for example [trunk-based development](https://trunkbaseddevelopment.com/)
-- Use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to structure docker images and only include the needed runtime dependencies for smaller image size and faster builds
+- Use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to structure docker images and only include the needed runtime dependencies for smaller image size and faster builds and fewer attack vectors
 - Follow a styleguide like [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html)
 - Tag releases with [SemVer:2.0.0](https://semver.org/spec/v2.0.0.html) or [CalVer](https://calver.org/)
 - For a changelog, adapt principles of [common-changelog](https://common-changelog.org/), written by humans for humans, a clean git history as foundation